+Of the participants who admitted that regular pay reviews or rises are a fundamental component to staying happy in a role, 54% stated that they were offered pay reviews at least once a year or more.
 When looking at the reasons behind why Britons have stayed in a job they didn?t enjoy, it was found 35% have stayed in a role that made them unhappy for a least a year or longer than they originally intended to.
 As many as 11% also admitted to working for a company they are unhappy at for more than three years. ?Whilst one could argue that in the current economy staff are unlikely to be seeking out new roles when they already have secure employment, no company is going to want their staff feeling unhappy or demotivated,” Gore added.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.